hannahkidwell/NLP-Spotify-Genres/README.md

 Are written by the same artists the user has in their current playlists.
 Are from new artists or albums the user does not yet know.

-### Reason for Topic
-Our group shared a common interest in music and creating a machine learning model that was both useful and could evolve into a larger project.

 ### Source Data
 - The source of data used in this project is exclusively from Spotify.
 - Spotify’s API is the connexon way used in this project in order to extract data.